Year 1 - Semester 1

 3

-Your studies will provide a review of inorganic chemistry, and an introduction to organic compounds and biochemical pathways important in understanding the chemical reactions that occur in the body.
-You will also develop safe laboratory skills, prepare chemical solutions and analyze acid-base reactions as relevant to the veterinary field.
+Your studies will include a review of inorganic chemistry, organic compounds and biochemical pathways important in understanding the chemical reactions that occur in the body.
+You will also develop safe laboratory skills, prepare chemical solutions, and analyze acid-base reactions as relevant to the veterinary field.

 Credit Units: 3